 The Appalachian Regional Commission has been providing resources to this 13 state region of the U.S. since 1965.
 For more information about the ARC, visit their website by clicking here.

-To maximize investments made by the ARC in Ohio, the Governors Office of Appalachia (GOA) was formed in 1986 to enhance those opportunities with matching state funds for projects.
+To maximize investments made by the ARC in Ohio, the Governor’s Office of Appalachia (GOA) was formed in 1986 to enhance those opportunities with matching state funds for projects.
 Ohio is the only state in the ARC region to match the federal allocation with state funds.
-For more information about the GOA, visit their website.
+To learn more about the GOA, visit their website by clicking here.

 ARC approves funding for more than 400 projects annually throughout the 13-state Appalachian Region.

 How to Apply for Funding

 Project funding traditionally follows the ARC’s federal priority goal areas, identified below.

 Goal 1: Economic Opportunities | Invest in entrepreneurial and business development strategies that strengthen Appalachia’s economy.

 Goal 2: Ready Workforce | Increase the education, knowledge, skills, and health of residents to work and succeed in Appalachia.

 Goal 3: Critical Infrastructure | Invest in critical infrastructure—especially broadband and transportation, including the Appalachian Development Highway System, and water/wastewater systems.

 Goal 4: Natural and Cultural Assets | Strengthen Appalachia’s community and economic development potential by leveraging the region’s natural and cultural heritage assets.